aggstam/stabbed/README.md

 This will build tabbed, st and stabbed inside project folder.

 ## Usage
-To execute the script, you have to first give the corresponding permissions, and then executing it:
+To run stabbed, you have to first give the corresponding permissions to the script, and then execute it:
 ```
 % chmod a+x stabbed
 % stabbed